JohnSnowLabs/spark-nlp/README.md

 ## Scala

-Our package is deployed to maven central.
-To add this package as a dependency in your application:
+Spark NLP supports Scala 2.11.x if you are using Apache Spark 2.3.x or 2.4.x and Scala 2.12.x if you are using Apache Spark 3.0.x or 3.1.x.
+Our packages are deployed to Maven central.
+To add any of our packages as a dependency in your application you can follow these coordinates:

 ### Maven